Douro vineyards you should visit on your next trip to Porto - Taste Porto

 QUINTA DE LA ROSA

 A small family-owned vineyard and hotel, just 1 km away from the pretty town of Pinhão.
 Quinta de la Rosa produces high-quality ports, wines, and olive oil.
 Besides guided tours and tastings, guests can stay overnight.
-A great opportunity to mingle with the locals, soak up the atmosphere of the vineyard, and enjoy the amazing views of the Douro river.
+A great opportunity to mingle with the locals, soak up the atmosphere of the vineyard, and enjoy the amazing views of the Douro River.
 Quinta de la Rosa is always a good idea!

 • Address: Quinta de la Rosa, 5085-215 Covas do Douro